-A. Unconditional and irrevocable guarantee (either 100% or partial).
-This is the most common type of credit enhancement.

-- B. Letter of Comfort

-- C. Pledge of Shares

-- D. Put option on group company/ parent/ third-party

-E. Shortfall undertaking/ Undertaking towards maintaining Debt Service Reserve Account (DSRA) or maintaining desired Debt Service Coverage Ratio (DSCR) by an external entity

-- F. Standby letter of credit from a commercial bank majorly in case of Commercial Papers (CP) - G. Co-obligor structures
+- a) Unconditional and irrevocable guarantee (either 100% or partial).
+This is the most common type of credit enhancement. - b) Letter of comfort. - c) Pledge of shares. - d) Put option on group company/ parent/ third-party. - e) Shortfall undertaking/ Undertaking towards maintaining Debt Service Reserve Account or maintaining desired Debt Service Coverage Ratio by an external entity. - f) Standby letter of credit from a commercial bank majorly in case of commercial papers. g) Co-obligor structures.

-Methodology for arriving at ratings enhanced by guarantees:
+Arriving at Ratings Enhanced by Guarantees:

 The ratings assigned to the debt credit enhanced by guarantees depends on the extent of the guarantee.
 A guarantee for the entire debt obligation is akin to a direct credit substitution whereby the rating of the issuer's debt is directly equated with the guarantor's rating.
-However, anything less than a full guarantee would tantamount to a partial credit enhancement and not a credit substitution.
+However, anything less than a full guarantee would be tantamount to a partial credit enhancement and not a credit substitution.
 Partial Credit Enhancement (PCE) is when credit enhancement covers less than 100% quantum of the debt obligation.
 This is a limited extent of support provided by a guarantor with a stronger credit profile than the issuer such that, a part of the obligation on the debt gets guaranteed and the rest is dependent on the credit profile of the issuer.